 Should you get a Dogo Argentino?

-The Dogo Argentino originated
+The Dogo Argentino aka Argentinian Mastiff

 The Basis for the breed lies

-in the Fighting Dog of Cordoba.
+in the old Fighting Dog of Cordoba.
 This now extinct breed was used in dog fighting and as a large game hunter.
 They were bred to be very aggressive which eventually led their downfall.
 They were often unpredictable and would turn of other dogs and people without provocation.

 Dr. Antonio Nores Martinez bred